The majority of the Foundation Subjects are taught at Ashley through a cross-curricular programme of topics called 'Learning Enquiries'.

 At present, children have individual instrumental lessons learning the piano, guitar, trumpet, clarinet, flute and violin.

-Art is for most children a natural form of expression and a source of great pleasure.
+Art is, for most children, a natural form of expression and a source of great pleasure.
 We encourage children to develop their creative and imaginative talents through learning skills and techniques and using a variety of materials and tools.
-When possible we call on the expertise of practising artists to enhance and support the children’s learning.
-The use of sketchbooks for children to record and experiment in are used through the school.
-They are also used to track progression and skills development.
+When possible, we call on the expertise of practising artists to enhance and support the children’s learning.
+Children develop their use of sketchbooks for recording and experimenting with new techniques throughout their time in school.
+These also allow children to track their progression and skill development.

 Click here to find out more about art and design at Ashley School.